 Some examples of homophobic, biphobic and transphobic hate crime include:

-Some people may be a victim of hate crime because of illness or disability, this includes HIV status.
+Some people may be a victim of hate crime because of illness or disability, which includes HIV status.

 Unfortunately, many people experience hate crime associated with their sexual orientation or gender identity.
-The good news is that the law is on your side and SX can help you to challenge it.
+If you experience this, remember you are protected by the law in Scotland.

 If you have experienced a hate crime you might be nervous about reporting it directly to the police.
 We can support you to access remote reporting which allows you to report crimes to the police anonymously, or be with you should you need to give information or make a statement.